 Licensed Professional Counselor

-Stepping into sessions, you are mindfully creating moments of transformation.
-I provide counseling for those who are looking to nurture connections and dive deep into their own experiences.
-We will use skill building to help you reach goals, and co-create practices that help you thrive.
+We will use skill building to help you reach goals, nurture connections, and co-create practices that help you thrive.

 Provides free initial consultation